CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 Intermediate Tutorial

-## Use Parallel Cluster pre-installed with software and data.
+## Use ParallelCluster pre-installed with software and data.

-Step by step instructions for running the CMAQ 12US2 Benchmark for 2 days on a Parallel Cluster.
+Step by step instructions for running the CMAQ 12US2 Benchmark for 2 days on a ParallelCluster.

 ### Obtain YAML file pre-loaded with input data and software